chef/chef-web-docs/infra_resources_readme.md

 - markdown: 'This is markdown text.
 It will be added before the note below.'
 - note:
     shortcode: shortcode_file_name.md
-		markdown: This Markown text will appear in a note but after the shortcode above.
+		markdown: This Markdown text will appear in a note but after the shortcode above.
 ```

 **resource_new_in**